10 Application administration

 This means that on a Linux server, the files for a particular application probably don’t all live in the same directory.
 Instead, you might run the application from the executable in /opt, configure it with files in /etc, and troubleshoot from logs in /var.

-Obviously, if you’re administering applications on a server, you’ll need to spend a fair bit of time editing text files.
-But how?
+Since application configuration is in text files, you’ll spend a fair bit of time editing text files to administer applications.
 Unlike on your personal computer, where you click a text file to open and edit it, you’ll need to work with a command line text editor when you’re working on a server.

-There are two command line text editors you’ll probably encounter: nano and vi/vim.1 While they’re both powerful text editing tools, they can also be intimidating if you’ve never used them before.
+There are two command line text editors you’ll probably encounter: Nano and Vim.
+While they’re both powerful text editing tools, they can also be intimidating if you’ve never used them.

-You can open a file in either by typing nano <filename> or vi <filename>.
+You can open a file by typing nano <filename> or vim <filename>.

-If you opened nano, there will be some helpful-looking prompts at the bottom.
-You’ll see that once you’re ready to go, you can exit with ^x.
-But the ^ isn’t actually the caret character.
-On Windows, ^ is short for Ctrl and on Mac it’s for Command (), so Ctrl + x or ⌘ + x will exit.
+When you open Nano, some helpful-looking prompts will be at the bottom of the screen.
+You’ll see that you can exit with ^x.
+But should you try to type that, you’ll discover the ^ isn’t the caret character.
+On Windows, ^ is short for Ctrl; on Mac, it’s for Command (), so Ctrl+x or ⌘+x will exit.

-Where nano gives you helpful – if obscure – hints, a first experience in vim is the stuff of command line nightmares.
-You’ll type words and they won’t appear onscreen.
-Instead, you’ll experience dizzying jumps around the page and words and lines of text will disappear without a trace.
+Where Nano gives you helpful – if obscure – hints, a first experience with Vim is the stuff of computer nightmares.
+You’ll type words, and they won’t appear onscreen.
+Instead, you’ll experience dizzying jumps around the page.
+Words and entire lines of text will disappear without a trace.

-When you enter vim, you’re in the (poorly named) normal mode, which is for navigation only.
-Pressing the i key activates insert mode, which will feel normal for those of us used to arrow keys.
-Once in insert mode, you can type and words will appear and you can navigate with the arrow keys.
+When you enter Vim, you’re in the (now poorly named) normal mode, which is for navigation only.
+Pressing the i key activates insert mode, which will feel normal for those used to arrow keys.
+In insert mode, words will appear when you type, and the arrow keys will navigate you around the page.

-Sometimes you may want to exit without saving or you might’ve opened and changed a file you don’t actually have permission to edit.
+Sometimes, you may want to exit without saving, or you may have opened and changed a file you don’t have permission to edit.
 If you’ve made changes and try to exit with :q, you’ll find yourself in an endless loop of warnings that your changes won’t be saved.
-You can tell vim you mean it with the exclamation mark, !, and exit using :q!.
+You can tell Vim you mean it with the exclamation mark, !, and exit using :q!.

 Once your applications are up and running, you may run into issues.
-Or even if you don’t, you may want to take a look at how things are running.
+Even if you don’t, you may want to examine how things are going.

-Most applications write their logs into somewhere inside the /var directory.
-Some things will get logged to the main log at /var/log/syslog.
+Most applications write their logs somewhere inside the /var directory.
+Some activities will get logged to the main log at /var/log/syslog.
 Other things may get logged to /var/log/<application name> or /var/lib/<application name>.

-It’s important to get comfortable with the commands to read text files in order to be able to examine logs (and other files).
+It’s essential to get comfortable with the commands to read text files so you can examine logs (and other files).
 The commands I use most commonly are:

-• cat is the basic command to print a file, starting at the beginning.
+• cat prints a whole file, starting at the beginning.

 • less prints a file, starting at the beginning, but only a few lines at a time.